kevcodez/kevcodez-blog/docs/posts/2020-02-02-alerting-kibana-uptime/README.md

 ---
-title: "Alerting downtimes in Slack using Heartbeat and Kibana Watchers"
+title: "Alerting downtimes in Slack using Heartbeat and KiElasticsearchbana Watchers"
 date: "2020-02-02"
 ---

-# Alerting downtimes in Slack using Heartbeat and Kibana Watchers
+# Alerting downtimes in Slack using Heartbeat and Elasticsearch Watchers

 This is a two parts series, check out the first part, [Elastic Heartbeat uptime and latency monitoring](/posts/2020-02-02-elastic-heartbeat-uptime-latency-monitoring).

-To setup an alerting, we can use [Kibana's Watcher](https://www.elastic.co/guide/en/kibana/current/watcher-ui.html).
+To setup an alerting, we can use an [Elasticsearch Watcher](https://www.elastic.co/guide/en/kibana/current/watcher-ui.html).

-In Kibana, go to Management > WatcherYou have to create an advanced watch (JSON) to do this.
+In Kibana, go to Management > Elasticsearch > Watcher.
+You have to create an advanced watch (JSON) to do this.

 ![Kibana create Watcher](./kibana_watcher.png)